richardr1126/k8s-agents-service/README.md

 1. **Multiple Agent Support**: Run multiple agents in the service and call by URL path.
 Available agents and models are described in `/info`
 1. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
 1. **Content Moderation**: Implements LlamaGuard for content moderation (requires Groq API key).
-1. **RAG Agent**: Production-ready RAG implementation using PGVector with YugabyteDB - see [docs](docs/RAG_Assistant.md).
+1. **RAG Agent**: RAG implementation using PGVector with YugabyteDB - see [docs](docs/RAG_Assistant.md).
 1. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
 1. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.
 1. **Testing**: Includes robust unit and integration tests for the full repo.

 ### New Kubernetes Features

-1. **Production Helm Chart**: Complete Kubernetes deployment with configurable resources, ingress, and persistence
+1. **Dual Helm Charts**: Separate charts for service (`agents-service`) and UI (`agents-streamlit`) with subchart architecture
 1. **ArgoCD Integration**: GitOps-ready application manifests for automated deployments
 1. **YugabyteDB Support**: Enterprise-grade distributed SQL database with pgvector extension support for RAG capabilities
-1. **Multi-Architecture Builds**: AMD64 and ARM64 Docker images published to GitHub Container Registry
+1. **Multi-Architecture Builds**: AMD64 and ARM64 Docker images for both service and streamlit components published to GitHub Container Registry
-1. **Automated Deployment Scripts**: Production deployment automation with database setup
+1. **Automated Deployment Scripts**: Deployment automation with database setup and dependency management
-1. **Kubernetes Secrets Management**: Secure handling of API keys and database credentials
+1. **Kubernetes Secrets Management**: Secure handling of API keys and database credentials with enhanced environment configuration

 ### Architecture Diagram